friedbrice/runhs/README.md

 -}
 ```

-The comment delimiters `{-` and `-}` must appear on their own lines, and it must be the first block comment in your file.
+The front matter must be the first block comment in your file, and the comment delimiters `{-` and `-}` must appear on their own lines, just as above.

 The `resolver` property is required and must be a valid [Stackage resolver](https://www.stackage.org/snapshots).
 The `packages` property is required if your Haskell program depends on external packages, but may be omitted if your Haskell program does not.

-Once you have the appropriate head matter at the top of your file, you may load your program in _Watch Mode_ or in _Interactive Mode_ (a.k.a. _REPL Mode_), or run your program as a script, or compile your program, as follows.
+Once you have the appropriate front matter at the top of your file, you may load your program in _Watch Mode_ or in _Interactive Mode_ (a.k.a. _REPL Mode_) in GHCi, or run your program as a script, or compile your program, using the following command format.

 ```
 runhs (watch|repl|script|compile) <file> [<args>]